kj-9/ocrvid/README.md

 ### Show supported languages

 You can run `ocrvid langs` to show supported languages to detect.
-Results can be different from your macos version.
+Results may change depending on running macos version.

 On macOS version:
 <!-- [[[cog